jdeisenberg/reason-csv-to-html/Readme.md

-# Converting CSV to HTML
+# Using ReasonML to Convert CSV to HTML

 Recently, [@bsansouci](https://github.com/bsansouci) organized a ReasonML dojo that was held simultaneously in several locations in Europe.
 He provided a feedback form for attendees and put the results in a Google document, which looks like this: